SF-Bitcoindevs/bitcoinjslib-wallet/README.md

 ## Contributing
 Feel free to send pull requests to have your project/startup listed here.

+## Special Thanks
+Special thanks to the [Carbon Wallet](http://carbonwallet.com/) team that inspired this project fork.

 ## License
 This web wallet is free and open-source software released under the MIT license.